 2. Speak out loud.

 To create muscle memory for speaking English, record your voice as you read out loud, and listen for pronunciation mistakes.
-Focus on practicing one difficult sound a day.
+Focus on practising one difficult sound a day.
 For example, if you have trouble pronouncing ‘th’, like in the word ‘three’, focus on getting that sound right on its own first.
-Then, practice saying out loud words that contain that sound, like ‘path’, ‘thanks’ and ‘through’, for example.
+Then, practise saying out loud words that contain that sound, like ‘path’, ‘thanks’ and ‘through’, for example.
 Take things slowly.
 You can check whether you’re pronouncing the words correctly by going to https://en.oxforddictionaries.com.
-Click on the speaker icon next to the word you’re practicing to hear the correct pronunciation.
+Click on the speaker icon next to the word you’re practising to hear the correct pronunciation.
 Once you feel like you’ve mastered the sound, you can move on to the next one.